cvidhyac/learn-python/README.md

 * Using dictionaries
 * Modifying value in a dictionary for one of the keys
-* Deleting a key from a dictionary
+* Deleting a key from a dictionary (3 ways).
+How to empty a dictionary?
 * What is the difference between using square brackets to retrieve a value from a dictionary vs using `get()`
 * Iterating dictionaries using `items()`, `keys()`, `values()`
-* What is the default behaviour neither of the 3 options above for items, keys values are not specified in looping condition?
+* What is the default behaviour when neither of the 3 options above are qualified in a `for` loop explicitly, i.e., keys values are not specified in looping condition?
 * Accessing elements from dictionaries
 * How to convert a dictionary to kwargs?
 * Printing kwargs, accessing individual elements in kwargs